Focusing on Bankruptcy Law

 The decision to file for bankruptcy is not an emotional or moral decision, it is a personal financial decision based on the amount of debt and ability to repay over time.
 Struggling with the burden of debt and just hanging on by making minimum payments to credit cards benefits only creditors.
 Many commentators have referred to this scenario as “debt slavery,” where although significant payments are made each month, due to high interest rates, the balances never go down.
 This cycle must be broken.
 Bankruptcy can provide a “fresh start.”

-The knowledgeable lawyers at McFarlin LLP in Orange County have guided thousands of clients through the bankruptcy process.
+The knowledgeable lawyers at McFarlin LLP have guided thousands of clients through the bankruptcy process.
 Whether you have developed debt from credit cards, student loans, medical bills, late mortgage payments, or taxes, we can provide you with the insight you need to make the best decision for your circumstances.
 Call us at (888) 728-0044 for a free consultation to determine whether bankruptcy is right for you.

 What are the Types of Bankruptcy?